-Туре Code Information Theory & Coding Lab L-T-P Credits Marks PE 18MS2L06 momation meory & coung Lab 0-0-2 1 100
+Туре Code IoT Enterprise Networks Lab L-T-P Credits Marks PE 18MS2L17 101 Enterprise Networks Lab 0-0-2 1 100

-Objectives The objective of this course is to give the students hands-on exposure to problem solving involving information & entropy, implementation of various coding/decoding algorithms, error-control mechanisms and idea of data compression.
-Pre-Requisites Good knowledge of any programming language like C/C++/Java/MATLAB is required.
+Objectives The objective of this course is to give the students hands on practice on latest microcontrollers & IoT Kits with application development and implement real world project ideas with various devices connected.
+Pre-Requisites Knowledge of computer networks, sensor networks, microprocessor and microcontrollers, and proficiency in programming are required.
 Teaching Scheme Regular laboratory experiments executed by the students under supervision of the teacher.
-Experiments shall comprise of programming assignments.
+Experiments shall comprise of hardware assembly and programming assignments.